MeeseGod/rock-paper-scissors/README.md

 # rock-paper-scissors
 The rock, paper, scissors game project for TOP!

-Command Line based Rock, Paper, Scissors game written in JS.
+Rock, Paper, Scissors game written with JS with a very simple UI.